 Microsoft 365 Administrator Certification

-Microsoft recently announced an update to the Microsoft 365 administration certification.
+Microsoft announced an update to the Microsoft 365 administration certification.
 Let’s begin with the fact that Microsoft has renamed the certification from “Microsoft 365 Certified: Enterprise Administrator Expert” to “Microsoft 365 Certified: Administrator Expert”.
 They dropped enterprise from the name.
-Previously in order to obtain the Microsoft 365 administration certification, you had to pass both the MS-100 and the MS-101 exams.
-There is a new exam that has replaced the MS-100 and MS-101 and it is called the Microsoft 365 Administrator, MS-102 exam, which you’ll need to pass to obtain the new Microsoft 365 Certified: Administrator Expert certification, along with a prerequisite exam.
-For additional information about this exam and the… Read More
+To obtain the previous Microsoft 365 certification, you had to pass both the MS-100 and the MS-101 exams.
+The new exam that has replaced the MS-100 and MS-101 is called the Microsoft 365 Administrator, MS-102 exam, which you need to pass to obtain the new Microsoft 365 Certified: Administrator Expert.
+However, before you study and take the MS-102 exam, you need to pass one of the prerequisite Microsoft exams.
+Below… Read More

 Continue Reading